anurag698/fort-knox-exchange/PROMPT_BRIEF.md

 ### 2.2.
 Trading & Markets
 - **Pro Trading UI**: A comprehensive, single-page trading interface featuring a real-time chart, order book, recent trades, and order management panels.
-- **Market Data**: Real-time display of market data including order books, trades, and advanced price charts powered by live WebSocket streams.
+- **Market Data**: Real-time display of market data including order books, trades, and advanced price charts powered by live WebSocket streams from sources like MEXC.
 - **Decentralized Swap**: A simplified swap widget for non-custodial token exchanges, powered by the 1inch aggregator for best-rate discovery.
+- **Hybrid Execution**: A sophisticated routing engine that executes trades either on the internal Fort Knox order book or through an external liquidity provider like 1inch, ensuring optimal price and execution.
+- **Internal-Only Markets**: Special support for flagship assets (e.g., NOMOX-USDT) where all trades are executed exclusively on the internal matching engine, while still using external data for charting and market visualization.

 ### 2.3.
 Wallet & Funds Management
 - **Balance Management**: Securely track user balances for various crypto assets.
 All balance updates are atomic and handled exclusively by the backend to ensure consistency.
-- **Deposit System**: Generate unique deposit addresses for users to fund their accounts.
+- **Deposit System**: Generate unique, per-user, per-asset deposit addresses.
-- **Withdrawal System**: Enable users to request withdrawals to external addresses, subject to admin approval.
+- **Withdrawal System**: Enable users to request withdrawals to external addresses, subject to an AI-powered moderation and admin approval queue.

 ### 2.4.
 Administration & Compliance
 - **Admin Dashboard**: A dedicated interface for administrators to manage users, review KYC submissions, and moderate withdrawal requests.